Kids and Moving

 Instead, ask your children to help you prepare for packing, by separating their toys into three piles.
 Pile 1 comes with them to the new house.
 Pile 2 is for donating to a local shelter or community centre, and pile 3 is only for those toys that they understand are beyond repair, and for safety sake, should be thrown away.
 Allowing your child to decide what to do with his/her worn toys provides them a feeling of control in a situation that is largely, out of their control.

-5. Pack any young children's belongings last; allowing them prolonged access to their familiar possessions reduces their anxiety.
+5. Pack young children's belongings last; allowing them prolonged access to their familiar possessions reduces anxiety.

 Ask your children to help you pack some of their belongings into boxes; and be sure to explain that the boxes, and every item that goes into the box, is going to be unpacked at the new house.
 Assemble some fun packing materials; a variety of brightly coloured (washable) markers for writing their name on each of their own boxes, bubble wrap for swaddling their dolls and soft toys, and a selection of stickers to decorate, and easily identify what is in each of their boxes.

-6. Take your children to visit the new home at least once prior to moving day, and be sure to keep the visit short, and upbeat.
+6. Take your children to visit the new home at least once prior to moving day - which should be short, but upbeat.